 Daphne R. Chamberlain received her Ph.D. in History from the University of Mississippi and is preparing a manuscript on children’s participation in the Jackson (MS) Movement.
 Her research deals with the critical roles of young people, between the ages of 7 and 18, in shaping and leading the freedom struggle in Jackson.
 Dr. Chamberlain is the former Director of the Council of Federated Organizations (COFO) Civil Rights Education Center at Jackson State University.
 She developed the COFO Center into a point of destination for persons with an interest in the Mississippi Movement and created programs particularly aimed at engaging young people.
 Dr. Chamberlain is now an Assistant Professor of History at Tougaloo College and serves as the institution’s Director of Civil Rights and Social Justice Initiatives.

-Rico D. Chapman is Assistant Professor in the Department of History and Philosophy at Jackson State University and serves as the Academic Director of the Fannie Lou Hamer Institute @ COFO.
+Rico D. Chapman is Associate Professor, Interim Chair in the Department of History and Philosophy at Jackson State University and serves as the Director of the Fannie Lou Hamer Institute @ COFO Human and Civil Rights Education Center.
 He teaches African History, Introduction to Museums, Historical Archeology, and the Discovery and Preservation of Local, State, and National History.
 Dr. Chapman holds a Ph.D. in African Studies from Howard University and is a previous Fulbright-Hayes Scholar.

 Charlie Cobb, Jr.